Jason Maldonado-Page BA DipSW MA MSc (Individual, Couple and Family Therapy)

 Training, qualifications & experience

-I am sensitive to all aspects of diversity and take into consideration identity and culture.
+I am sensitive to all aspects of diversity and always take into consideration identity and culture.
 I am Puerto Rican, was born in New York City, received my secondary education in rural Virginia and have lived in London for 15 years.
 In my NHS and private clinical practice, I am drawn to the use of self and how we each make meaning from our lived experiences.

 Areas of counselling I deal with